 The first step in configuring your WordPress site for traffic is to ensure that your global settings have been set up correctly.

-Let’s go over some key areas.
+Let’s go over some of the important areas.

 (WordPress menu – Settings)

-(WordPress Settings – General Settings)
+(Global Settings – General Settings)

-As stated below the Update Services section title,
+As described in the Update Services section,

 When you publish a new post, WordPress automatically notifies the following site update services …

-(You can notify dozens of update services automatically!)
+(WordPress lets you notify dozens of update services automatically!)

 This section affects how visitors will see your content when they visit your home page and blog pages.

-(WordPress Settings – Reading Settings Section)
+(Global Settings – Reading Settings)

-(Global Settings – Discussion Settings)
+(Settings Menu – Discussion Settings)

-WordPress Security Plugins – Blog Defender
+Security Plugins – Blog Defender

 WordPress SEO Plugins – Yoast SEO

-(WP Plugins For SEO – Yoast SEO)
+(WordPress SEO Plugin – Yoast SEO)

 WordPress Social Sharing Plugins